mustajab-ikram/Life-Skills/LearningProcess.md

     - erases the less important parts of memories
     - strengthens areas that you need or want to remember
 - Learning by doing, by active engagement and not passive listening.
 Active Recall helps a lot
-- understand the basic idea (understanding is like a glue to build and connect chunks)
+- Understand the basic idea (understanding is like a glue to build and connect chunks)
 - Recall is the best learning technique (instead of passive readings)
 - Minimize highlights- try to understand the main idea first and then highlight
 - Notes and helpful words are great- add them
 - Tests yourself = recall
 - Daily “to do” list /  daily journal works wonder
 - Make them as small as a pomodoro chunk
-- feynman Technique
+- Feynman Technique

 ---
 ---